 Less judgment from other mums

 For real.
 Knock that sh-t off.
-We’re not doing each other any favors by being judgy bitches.
+We’re not doing each other any favours by being judgy bitches.
 If we don’t support each other how the hell do we stand a chance with society as a whole?

 More flexibility in the workplace WITHOUT punishment

-Having personally been penalized indirectly for birthing a child and then feeding said child with my body, I can say for certain that we need to stop SAYING we value mothers in the workplace and actually f-cking do it.
+Having personally been penalized indirectly for birthing a child and then feeding said child with my body, I can say for certain that we need to stop SAYING we value mothers in the workplace and actually do it.
 The amount of time a person spends sitting at their desk should have zero impact on how they are viewed in the workplace.
-Most of us mums can do 3x the amount of work in half the time, and yet we get snubbed because "we aren’t there as much as the dudes."
+Most of us mums can do 3x the amount of work in half the time, and yet we get snubbed because “we aren’t there as much as the dudes.”

 Teach the boys early

 Oh, I HAVE boys and you can bet your ass they’ll do laundry, cook, AND clean!
 As well as manage their own d-mn mental load.
-This is help for the next generation of mums but it is help we ALL must give.
+This is helpful for the next generation of mums but it is the help we ALL must give.
 Let’s teach our boys that they have to do the work too and let’s teach our girls to expect them too.